boystrange/ProgramVerification/src/Chapter/Imp/HoareLogic.lagda.md

 Observe that the termination of the execution of `c` is not ensured by the truth of `P`, so that when this is not the case the triple `{P} c {Q}` vacuously holds.

-A literal formalization of triples and Hoare Logic with Agda involves the definition of the language of arithmetic and of its semantics.
+A direct formalization of triples and Hoare Logic with Agda involves the definition of the language of arithmetic and of its semantics.
 Following the technique in chapter 12 of Nipkow and Klein's book, we use instead a shallow embedding of triples into Agda, much as we have done for the IMP language until now.
 Then